ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

 JS IPFS is the implementation of IPFS protocol in JavaScript.
 It can run on any evergreen browser, inside a service or web worker, browser extensions, Electron and in Node.js.

-**This document provides key information about running JS IPFS in the browser to improve developer productivity.
-We lists most common caveats and limitations of the browser context.**
+**This document provides key information about running JS IPFS in the browser.
+Save time and get familiar with common caveats and limitations of the browser context.**

 ## Limitations of the Browser Context